Managing Extensions and Updates

 A separate master copy is stored on your computer.

-You can use the Extensions and Updates dialog box to perform the following tasks:
+You can use the Extensions and Updates dialog box to perform these samples-related tasks:

 List the master copies of samples that you have installed.